 By car: If you are driving from Playa Del Carmen you will take the 307 Highway south.
 Once you pass Puerto Aventuras you will go about 4 minutes more.
 You will see Barceló Hotel Resort entrance on the left and then just after that on the right is a row of cenotes.
 There are four places to visit.
 You will see the sign on the road.
 There is a parking lot.

-By colectivo: If you want to go by public transportation you will need to take a van from 2nd Street in Playa called a colectivo.
+By colectivo: If you want to go by public transportation you will need to take a van called a colectivo.
 See link for all the details.
 You cannot take ADO bus here since they do not stop.
+The colectivo is about 35 pesos from Playa Del Carmen.
+Pay with small peso notes.

 Note: Cenote Azul is translated Blue Cenote on some maps.